 - Showing open, relaxed hands.
 Look at your baby’s hands when they are done nursing.
 If they are clenched into fists they are likely still hungry, but if they are relaxed and open, they are likely full.

-How do I start bottle-feeding?
+When do I start bottle-feeding?

-But you don't want to wait too long before giving that first bottle.
+Also, you don’t want to wait too long before giving that first bottle.
 Introducing a bottle later than six weeks risks having the baby refuse the bottle because they have grown fond of breastfeeding.

 When you do give the first bottle, if possible, ask your partner or a friend to feed your baby their first bottle.
 They are more likely to take it if they don’t think mama is around to feed them.